Aliases for CAV1 Gene

 GeneCards Summary for CAV1 Gene

-CAV1 (Caveolin 1, Caveolae Protein, 22kDa) is a Protein Coding gene.
-Diseases associated with CAV1 include pulmonary hypertension, primary, 3 and partial lipodystrophy, congenital cataracts, and neurodegeneration syndrome.
-Among its related pathways are Proteoglycans in cancer and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include receptor binding and structural molecule activity.
-An important paralog of this gene is CAV2.
+CAV1 (Caveolin 1) is a Protein Coding gene.
+Diseases associated with CAV1 include Lipodystrophy, Congenital Generalized, Type 3 and Pulmonary Hypertension, Primary, 3.
+Among its related pathways are G-Beta Gamma Signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and signaling receptor binding.
+An important paralog of this gene is CAV3.